Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 	+ the vast majority of the cost of a database is in operational support over its lifetime
 	+ the dangerous failures are the unexpected ones that only appear once the database is operating in a production environment
 + how easy is Riak to operate?
-	+ distributes your data for you
+	+ distributes your data for you using Consistent Hashing
-	+ re-distributes your data for you when you scale
+	+ re-distributes your data for you when you scale, in a balanced way
-	+ replicates your data for you locally and globally
+	+ replicates your data for you locally, and globally using Multi-Datacenter Replication
-	+ resolves your data for you if it is changed concurrently
+	+ resolves your data for you if it is changed concurrently using logical clocks and other means
-	+ repairs your data for you if it gets out of sync or corrupted
+	+ repairs your data for you if it gets out of sync or corrupted using Read Repair and Active Anti-Entropy
-	+ holds and returns your data for you no matter how many nodes go down
+	+ holds and returns your data for you no matter how many nodes go down thanks to Sloppy Quorum
 	+ AND...
 	+ up-to-the-minute stats
 	+ rolling-restarts for upgrading